aws/amazon-chime-sdk-js/.github/actions/setup-integration-test/README.md

 To better perform these steps in a reusable manner we created this composite action.
 The composite action is called by other workflows to setup the host and then the workflows will run whatever test they are running.

 ## Steps Performed
+- Check if integration tests are needed based on changes
 - Pack the Chime JS SDK and install the tarball into demo
-- Create a job ID
+- Create a job ID for SauceLabs
 - Set the job ID as an ENV variable
 - Echo job ID
 - Configure AWS credentials
-- Setup Sauce Connect
+- Setup Sauce Connect (for SauceLabs testing)
-- Install KITE
+- Setup Chrome (for local testing)
 - Clean install
+- Add testsite host to /etc/hosts (Linux only)

 ## Sauce Rest URL
 Sauce rest url is the datacenter endpoint used by Sauce Connect Proxy action as a parameter.
 The default url is https://saucelabs.com/rest/v1 and it is applicable for US-West region.
 The default url will be overwritten by calling workflows.
 You can learn more at [Data Center Endpoints](https://docs.saucelabs.com/basics/data-center-endpoints/#headless-us-east-data-center).